EmmanuelOgiji/MintelGeolocation/README.md

   - docker-compose up (from the root of the repo with the required environment variable set)

 ## Notes:
 - Due to the limitation of the API used, the code does take a significant amount of time to run.
 The API was favoured over others due to the fact that most others had daily limits.
-This limitation is also the reason behinf the number of ip addresses (samples) used being near the floor of the range given.
+This limitation is also the reason behind the number of ip addresses (samples) used being near the floor of the range given.